faucetsdn/udmi/docs/guides/development.md

 ### Troubleshooting

-If these tests are failing, check you are using a compatible system (Linux with GNU `sed` and `find`) and the python modules installed match those (including the same versions) in `etc/requirements.txt`
+`gendocs` requires a compatible system - required python modules installed match the versions in `etc/requirements.txt`, and GNU `sed` and `find`.
+An unsupported system will generate documentation with changes, even when the underlying schema has not changed. `gendocs` works best under Linux.

-If documents are missing from the index `readme.md`, check if they needed to be added to the `ALWAYS_ROOT` list in `bin/list_root_schemas`.
-Important schemas may sometimes be referenced by other files (e.g. pubber schemas) and therefore need be explicitly made root
+New schema files should automatically receive an entry in the index `gencode/docs/readme.md` file if they are not referenced by any other schema file.
+If a schema file is referenced by another schema file, but should still have an entry in the index page, then the name should be added to the  to the `ALWAYS_ROOT` list in `bin/gencode_root_schemas`.

-Schemas sections are according to the value of `$section` in the shema.
-These section must also exist in `etc/schema_readme_template.md`, and must match (case sensitive) the value of `$section` otherwise they are inserted into the `Other` category
+Entries in the index `gencode/docs/readme.md` page sectioned according to the value of `$section` in the schema file.
+The section must also exist in the template `etc/schema_readme_template.md`, and must match (case sensitive) the value of `$section`, otherwise the schema entry is inserted under the `Other` section

 ## Configuring Cloud CI Tests